-Say Their Names (Wednesday, June 17th)
+Say Their Names

-A 10-minute piece featuring Burgess Byrd, Ashley Morton, Darnell Pierre Benjamin, Nyjul Byrd, Ernaisja Curry, and Montez Jenkins.
+The first installment of MOVE, Say Their Names was a 10-minute piece performed on Wednesday, June 17th in locations throughout the city featuring Burgess Byrd, Ashley Morton, Darnell Pierre Benjamin, Nyjul Byrd, Ernaisja Curry, and Montez Jenkins.

 In 2016, Pones collaborated with Michael Burnham on a dance/spoken word piece performed beneath the mural that memorializes the death of our planet’s last living carrier pigeon.
 Now it’s 2020 and here we are, again, mourning the loss of precious lives, knowing for sure we can’t dance away our pain, hoping our pain will guide us to a better future.
 We refuse to forget.
 We vow to move forward.